jlleongarcia/jlleongarcia/content/blog/tinker-laptop.md

 {{< /details >}}

+### Sync and BackUps

+I love my Syncthing setup, but...

+Syncthing Android Apps is about to be gone.

 {{< details title="Connect to NextCloud as WebDav 📌" closed="true" >}}

 * You can install NextCloud Clients or...